TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Gettext/Index.rst

 The following properties are available:

-name, size, sha1, extension, MIME type, contents, publicUrl, localPath
+name, size, sha1, extension, mime_type, contents, publicUrl, localPath

 Furthermore when manipulating references (such as images in content elements or media in pages), additional properties are available (not